 Free is a psychologically compelling word because people are afraid of loss and hate the feeling of regret when they make a decision that results in a negative outcome.
 It can also trigger a desire to reciprocate when we receive something for nothing as people feel obliged to return the favour.
-Free is also a powerfully persuasive word because people often perceive free offers as significantly more valuable than they are in reality.
+It is also a powerfully persuasive word.
+People often perceive free offers as significantly more valuable than they are in reality.

 As a result the cost of offering something for free (e.g. a free month’s trial) can often easily be outweighed by the additional sales and revenues you receive from such an offer.
 Even the communication of free additional benefits that your product provides can be a powerful message to improve conversion.

-Lastly, giving away product for free can also be good way of getting reviews and allowing your story to spread through social networks.
+Lastly, giving away products can also be good way of getting reviews and allowing your story to spread through social networks.
 Word of mouth can be a powerful influence on sales as people often look to others that they trust before deciding to try a new product.

 Conversion marketing – Glossary of Conversion Marketing.

 Over 300 tools reviewed – Digital Marketing Toolbox.

 A/B testing software – Which A/B testing tools should you choose?